scorpiodiagrams/sicm/wiki/chapter004.md

 ```
 The procedure Tmap implements some map, which may be an iterate of some more primitive map.
 We give the procedure an angle phi to study, a range of actions Jmin to Jmax to search, and a tolerance eps for the solution.

 In [figure 4.16](#figure_4.16) we show the Poincaré--Birkhoff construction of the fixed points for the driven rotor.
 These particular curves are constructed for the two 1:1 commensurabilities between the rotation and the drive.
 One set of fixed points is constructed for each sense of rotation.
-The corresponding section is in [[chapter004!figure_4.17][figure 4.17]].
+The corresponding section is in [figure 4.17](#figure_4.17).
 We see that the section shows the existence of fixed points exactly where the Poincaré--Birkhoff construction shows the crossing of the curves /C/_{0} and /C/_{1}.
 Indeed, the nature of the fixed point is
 #page(322)
 clearly reflected in the relative configuration of the /C/_{0} and /C/_{1} curves.